flutter/packages/packages/interactive_media_ads/CONTRIBUTING.md

 The design of the platform interface should prioritize:
 * Minimizing the chances of needing a breaking change when adding a new feature.
 * Allowing platform implementations to easily add platform specific features.
-* Being easy to unit test.
+* Being straight-forward to write unit tests.

 Each platform creates a subclass of the central [InteractiveMediaAdsPlatform](lib/src/platform_interface/interactive_media_ads_platform.dart) class.
 A platform implementation is set by setting `InteractiveMediaAdsPlatform.instance` to an